 If someone posts something damaging about you that you do not like, or agree with, we recommend that you reach out directly to the person who posted that information.

 We realize that you may have a lot of information associated with your identity.
 To help identify you more accurately online, we allow you to add as many previous addresses, email addresses, or phone numbers as you prefer.

-Additionally, you can add up to four family members to your account to provide additional coverage.
+Additionally, you can add up to five family members to your account to provide additional coverage.
 Oftentimes, people find you through your family members, so it’s important to add their information to your account as well.
 By adding their information, it also helps to protect their identity.

 To add your family members, click on Account when you are logged into your dashboard.
 From there, you can add your family members.

 Dark web breaches occur when a service you use, or have used in the past, was hacked.
 The hacker then posts the related information on the black market for sale.